SchwabeDE/ros-maze/README.md

 #### Steps:

-1. Save absolute robot position based on `odom` data in a list whenever the robot enters the *Follow Wall* phase.
+1. Save absolute robot position based on `/odom` data in a list whenever the robot enters the *Follow Wall* phase.
 1. Continuously check the current robot position with the saved position points.
 A margin must be added to the saved data points for easing detection.
 1. Ensure that the robot is not immediately detected but has to leave the saved position point first.
 1. If a circle is detected, turn the robot 45° away from the current following wall/object and goto phase *Search and Approach Wall*